Chemical Risk Assessment Structure

 • Possibility of accidental injection or ingestion and Their adverse effects.

-• Internal radiation following ingestion or external radiation if handled or near-by.
+• Internal radiation following ingestion or external radiation if handled or nearby.

 • Obvious dangers associated with explosive or flammable substances.